Maria Radna Monastery: History

 The first documentary mentions of monastic activity in this place date from around 1327.
 These mentions are related to the king of Hungary, Charles Robert of Anjou, who erected here a monastery and a church dedicated to Saint Louis of Toulouse, his uncle, both of which were entrusted to a group of Franciscan monks who came from Bosnia.

 In the year 1520, a small chapel was built by a pious widow on the nearby hill, where the Franciscan monks refugees served on these banks of the Mureș River, when the Banat area was under Ottoman occupation.
 After the Banat region was conquered by the Ottomans in 1551, the chapel served the faithful and the Franciscan monks, refugees from the raiders on the northern shore of the Mureş river.

 In 1626 the Franciscan monastery was re-established at Radna.
 In 1642, P. Andrija Stipančić, a priest in Radna, after a long and arduous journey on foot to Constantinople and back, succeeds in obtaining, in exchange for a substantial tip, an "Embre" (firman) from the Sultan Ibrahim I for the renovation of his chapel.
 In the year 1668, a certain Gheorghe Vriconosa from Bosnia donated an "icon of the Mother of God" to the chapel of the Franciscan monks in Radna.
 The icon was printed on paper in the workshop of a master typographer in Italy.
 In September 1695, the chapel was set on fire by the Ottoman soldiers, being devastated to the very ground.
 Despite the fire, the "icon of the Mother of God" did not suffer any damage, being considered a miracle-working artifact honored by believers to this day.
 Only in the year 1750, thanks to canon Johannes Szlezak, the monastic settlement Maria Radna was officially recognized as a church and place of pilgrimage.
 In the same year, the place of pilgrimage to Maria-Radna was also officially recognized.

 In 1723, a new, larger church was built.
 In 1727, the construction of today's monastery with the west wing began.
 Between 1743 and 1747, the number of monks increasing significantly, the south wing was added.
 In 1756, on 7 July, on the feast of Pentecost, the foundation stone of a new church for Maria Radna was laid, the old church already being too small.

-Between the years 1769–1771, the magnificent silver frame was made for the miraculous icon which is still visible as of today.
+Between the years 1769–1771, the silver frame was made for the "icon of the Mother of God" which is still visible as of today.

 In the year 1992, the church was brought up to the rank of Minor Basilica with the patronage of 'Mother of Graces', by Pope John Paul II.
 In the year 2003, the Franciscan monks left the monastery, the parish and the place of pilgrimage being looked after by the diocesan clergy ever since.

 In 2013, as part of a project co-financed by the European Union, the Maria Radna complex, classified as a class-A historic monument, underwent a complete renovation, the aim being the revitalization of local tourism.